Rafe/code-warrior-questions/temp/914/readme.md

 You have two sorted list A and B,

-Write a program to print tose numbers which are
+Write a program to print numbers which are differents:

 1) in list A and not in B
 2) in list B and not in A